zonca/zonca.github.io-source/content/run-ipython-notebook-on-HPC-cluster-via-PBS.md

 It is suitable in particular for analyzing a large amount of data remotely on a computing node of a HPC cluster and visualize it in a browser that runs on a local machine.
-In this configuration, the interface is local, it is very responsive, but the amount of memory and heavy computing is performed remotely in a node.
+In this configuration, the interface is local, it is very responsive, but the amount of memory and CPU horsepower is provided by a HPC computing node.

-Also, it is possible to keep the notebook server running, disconnect and reconnect later from another machine and connect to the same session.
+Also, it is possible to keep the notebook server running, disconnect and reconnect later from another machine to the same session.

-I created a script which is very general and can be used on most HPC cluster and published on Github:
+I created a script which is very general and can be used on most HPC cluster and published it on Github:

 [https://github.com/zonca/ipynbhpc](https://github.com/zonca/ipynbhpc)